sirius-ms/sirius/README.md

 For  Windows and MacOS, the installer version of SIRIUS (msi/pkg) should be preferred but might require administrator permissions.

-Since we do not pay Microsoft/Apple for certification, you might have to confirm that you want to trust "software from an unknown source" on Windows/MacOS when using the installers provided by us.
+Since we do not pay Microsoft/Apple for certification, you might have to confirm that you want to trust "software from an unknown source" on Windows/MacOS when using the installers provided by the Böcker group.
 Therefore, we highly recommend using the [**signed** installers](https://github.com/bright-giant/sirius/releases) provided by [Bright Giant](https://bright-giant.com) (also linked above).
 These installers ease the installation process by triggering no (or less) security issues of the respective OS.